Last Updated on February 8, 2024 by Carrie Stephens

 Most parrots have three pairs of muscles controlling the syrinx (for comparison, pigeons only have one pair).
 So, parrots can produce precise, convincingly human sounds by using their syringeal muscles to modify the air that flows over this useful organ.

-At What Age Do Parrots Start Talking?
+Age Parrots Start Talking

 Similar to the developmental speed of human babies, every individual is a little different.
 Some parrots learn to mimic words from 3-4 months, although 6-12 months is more typical.